-Randomized controlled trials (RCTs), non-randomized controlled trials (non-RCTs), prospective cohort studies, and pre-post case series studies (i.e., clinical studies with no control group, but involving several visits over time) in the field of implant dentistry with a minimum of 10 subjects per study group were eligible.
+Randomized controlled trials (RCTs), non-RCTs, prospective cohort studies, and pre-post case series studies (i.e., clinical studies with no control group but involving several visits over time) in the field of implant dentistry with a minimum of 10 subjects per study group were eligible.
 The difference between RCTs and non-RCTs was whether randomization was used for group allocation (RCTs) or not (non-RCTs).
-For inclusion, studies must involve at least one peri-implant softtissue augmentation intervention and a subsequent outcome assessment.
+For inclusion, studies must have involved at least one peri-implant soft tissue augmentation intervention and a subsequent outcome assessment.